avargasv/ContribsGH-A/PostA.md

 to be processed in a one-at-a-time fashion.

-During the processing of a message an actor can send messages to other actors and even create new actors, besides from changing its internal state and/or its behavior.
+During the processing of a message an actor can send messages to other actors and even create new actors, besides changing its internal state and/or its behavior.

 Message processing happens in a "single-threaded illusion" with no concerns for the developer regarding locks, synchronization or any other low-level concurrency primitives.
 The actor receiving a message is totally decoupled